s0288/blattae/README.md

 <br/>

+### Intelligent patient support:
+When it comes to our personal health, we have no roadmap and very little understanding.
+While modern science may know a lot about genetics or what we're born with, experts don't have the means to help us identify and modify unhealthy and life-shortening habits.
+Most often, experts don't even know how our personal choices each day can limit, or open, our future.
+We want a solution that shows us where we are headed in terms of our health, with clear explanations on our risks and opportunities.
+We want a guide that helps us navigate about which paths lead to a long and healthy life, or a shortened and painful one.

+<br/>

 ### Care for the elderly:
 In Japanese culture, *ikigai* is a concept that means 'a reason for being'. <a href="http://www.shenjiva.com/709.full.pdf" title="ikigai"> Researchers in Japan</a> showed that the risk of all-cause mortality was significantly higher among subjects who did not find a sense of ikigai.
 We look for light-weight, technological solutions that help (elderly) people find their ikigai.

-<br/>

-### Patient support:
-With digital, evidence-based interventions on the rise, a patient's life can be greatly enhanced by making accessibility and adherence to these interventions easier.
-Many people are currently looking into the field of natural language generation.
-However, most are focused on building linear decision-tree solutions, without a real intention of providing truly personalised advise.
-We believe that a different way forward is required.
-We don't need more chatbots that people have no interest in communicating with.
-Rather, a solution is needed that patients truly enjoy engaging with and that helps them become a healthier version of themselves.